MTG/melon-playlist-dataset/index.md

 ## Music Music Dataset

-The Melon Music Dataset is a public dataset that was collected from [Melon](http://www.melon.com), the most popular music platform in Korea.
-On this page, we give some information about the dataset and describe how to access it.
+The Melon Music Dataset is a public MIR dataset provided by Kakao Corp.
+Using the data from [Melon](http://www.melon.com), the most popular music streaming platform in Korea, and used in research by Music Technology Group.
+On this page, we give a summary of the dataset and describe how to access it.
+Check the official web page for more details.

 The dataset was originally created for the task of automatic playlist continuation, and it was used for a competition between April and July 2020.
 The platform [Kakao Area](https://arena.kakao.com/c/8) was used to host the competition.
 After the end of the competition, this platform offers the chance to submit solutions that can be used for benchmarking since the test dataset is private.